kurtosis-tech/kurtosis/docs/docs/guides/running-private-packages.md

 sidebar_position: 14
 ---

 Kurtosis CLI supports the ability to run private packages hosted on GitHub via `kurtosis github login`.
-This guide assumes that you have [Kurtosis installed](../get-started/installing-the-cli.md) and a package hosted GitHub that is private.
+This guide assumes that you have [Kurtosis installed](../get-started/installing-the-cli.md) and a package hosted on GitHub that is private.

 :::note
 GitHub Login is not yet supported over Kubernetes backend.
 Please create an [issue](https://github.com/kurtosis-tech/kurtosis/issues) to request this feature!